zhanglp520/docgeni/docs/en-us/configuration/global.md

 - Type: `string`
 - Default: `null`

 The project name of Angular custom site.
 In addition to the default documentation and examples to presentation features, component library development may also need to do some custom features.
-You can create a new site project in the repository, and then configure the name of the project, Docgeni will copy the generated documents and examples to the project.
+You can create a new site project in the repository, and then configure the name of the project, docgenifix will copy the generated documents and examples to the project.

 ## toc <label>1.1.0+</label>
 - Type: `content | menu | false | hidden`